-The history of this region goes way back in the Superior Paleolithic era.
+The history of this region goes way back to the Superior Paleolithic era.
 Archaeological discoveries can confirm the fact that there was a primitive society in this area.
 Plenty of artifacts were found here that can even be dated 6,000 BC.

-Dacia is an old term which refers to the Romanian land that is between the Carpathians mountains and the Danube river.
+Dacia is an old term that refers to the Romanian land that is between the Carpathians mountains and the Danube river.
 After Dacia had been conquered by the Roman Empire in 106 AD, Maramures remained an independent territory.

-The earliest written documentation about Maramures dates back in 1199, and it was a deed.
+The earliest written documentation about Maramures dates back to 1199, and it was a deed.
 Then, throughout the 13th and 14th centuries, the number of documents about this region increased.
 In them, there were details about how the population was organized.
 People were living in small feudal communities, known as a principality.

-By the end of the 14th century, the entire region of Transylvania was under the Hungarian rule.
+By the end of the 14th century, the entire region of Transylvania was under Hungarian rule.
 It included Maramures as well.

 In 1359, Bogdan, a famous prince, crossed the mountains over to Moldova to confront Blac, a Maramures Noble.
 Blac had a lot of influence over Maramures and Moldovia.
-Bogdan was victorious, proclaimed himself ruler and reshaped Moldavia into an independent state.
+Bogdan was victorious, proclaimed himself ruler, and reshaped Moldavia into an independent state.

 To honor this victory, the town he was from, Cuhea, changed its name to Bogdan Voda.